johnnyw66/cookie_session/README.md

 In the event of new opportunties being found the application will push notifications to your Alexa/Echo Dot devices.

-After the month long session, One Time Password (OTP) authentication has to be completed on your Chrome browser for the next 30 day session.
+After the month long session, One Time Password (OTP) authentication has to be completed on your Chrome browser for a new 30 day session.

 ## Requirements